Billplz/Billplz-for-WooCommerce/readme.txt

 = 3.21.5 =
 * FIXED: Undefined index when no banks are active for auto submit
 * IMPROVED: Assigned empty array to $rbody var

-= 3.21.4 =
-* FIXED: Undefined index when accessing WooCommerce Settings page
-* FIXED: Undefined index when checkout without activating Auto Submit
-* NEW: Added more filters for order variable

-= 3.21.3 =
-* FIXED: Error for payment when user not activating Auto Submit feature

 == Installation ==